 Cookie consent

-FinanceSphere uses essential cookies for site functionality and optional analytics + affiliate tracking cookies to improve content and fund the site.
+FinanceSphere uses essential cookies for site functionality and optional analytics, advertising (Google AdSense), and affiliate tracking cookies to improve content and fund the site.
 You can accept or reject non-essential cookies now, and update your choice later from the Cookie Policy page.

-15-year vs 30-year mortgage in 2026: total cost vs monthly flexibility
+15-year vs 30-year mortgage in 2026: total cost, real flexibility, and what breaks first

 Home-loan affordability dashboard with payment and down-payment ranges